 - 4 oz. unsweetened chocolate

 - 1/3 cup light or regular coconut milk

-- Grade b maple syrup to taste (I used maybe a tsp.)
+- Grade b maple syrup to taste (I used a 4-5 tablespoons)

 Preheat the oven to 350 degrees.